Is Your Face Darker Than Your Body? – Causes, Treatments, And Remedies

 Is it safe to use skin-lightening products?

 Some people use skin lighteners all over their bodies to alter their skin tone, but this can be very dangerous.
 Bleaching can result in mercury poisoning because mercury is an active ingredient in some skin lighteners.
 Mercury is a poisonous substance that can result in severe neurological, kidney, and psychiatric issues.
-So, avoid using skin-lightening products too often.
+Even if you are looking into how to bleach your skin, it is important to be aware of the risks involved and using them too often.

 Can makeup help even out my skin tone?